bodmandao/learning-platform/README.md

 ```rust
 dfx canister call icp_rust_boilerplate_backend buy_lottery_ticket '("Ahmod", vec { 1; 2; 3; 4; 5; 6 })'
 ```
-This function allows users can purchase a lottery ticket.
+This function allows users to check the details of a purchased lottery ticket by providing its ID.
+If the ticket with the specified ID is found, its details are returned.
+Otherwise, a NotFound error is returned.

 ```rust
 #[ic_cdk::query]